Before buying a smartwatch, understand what type of user you are

 Practical decision

-Battery changes the experience.
-Those who don't want to carry another device might be better suited to simple bracelets.
+Drums change the experience.
+Those who don't want to carry another device may be better suited to simple bracelets.
 When it comes to the decision to purchase a smartwatch, it is worth transforming the evaluation into concrete questions: what needs to happen every day, who depends on the result, what data goes into the process and what would be the cost of a failure?
 This approach reduces impulse decisions and shows whether the chosen solution solves the entire task or just the most visible part of it.

 Quick checklist before deciding